-4. The proposed special use permit request is for (check one): [] a r a new use requiring a special use permit, an expansion or change to an existing use without a special use permit, expansion or change to an existing use with a special use permit, [∕] oth her.
-Please describe: TMP SUP for DSUPs under separate cover 5.
-Pleas se describe the capacity of the proposed use: A. How many patrons, clients, pupils and other such users do you expect?
+- 4. The proposed special use permit request is for (check one): - [] a new use requiring a special use permit, - [] an expansion or change to an existing use without a special use permit, - [] an expansion or change to an existing use with a special use permit, - [r] other.
+Please describe: TMP SUP for DSUPs under separate cover - 5.
+Please describe the capacity of the proposed use: - A. How many patrons, clients, pupils and other such users do you expect?
 Specify time period (i.e., day, hour, or shift).
-For uses as specified in the attached TMP B. How many employees, staff and other personnel do you expect? Ь. Specify time period (i.e., day, hour, or shift).
-Employees and staff to support uses as specified in the attached TMP 6.
-Pleas se describe the proposed hours and days of operation of the proposed use: Day: Hours: • s per week 24 hours per day
+For uses as specified in the attached TMP - B. How many employees, staff and other personnel do you expect?
+Specify time period (i.e., day, hour, or shift).
+Employees and staff to support uses as specified in the attached TMP - 6.
+Please describe the proposed hours and days of operation of the proposed use:

+Day: 7 days per week Hours: 24 hours per day

-7. Pleas se describe any potential noise emanating from the proposed use.
-A. Describe the noise levels anticipated from all mechanical equipment and patrons.
-Noise typical of uses specified in the attached TMP - No.00 typical of about opcomed in the attached in the B. How will the noise be controlled?
+- 7. Please describe any potential noise emanating from the proposed use. - A. Describe the noise levels anticipated from all mechanical equipment and patrons.

+Noise typical of uses specified in the attached TMP

+B. How will the noise be controlled?

 Property management and City of Alexandria Noise Ordinance

-Pleas se provide information regarding trash and litter generated by the use.
-A. What type of trash and garbage will be generated by the use? (i.e. office paper, food wrappers) Typical per use as specified in the attached TMP В. How much trash and garbage will be generated by the use? (i.e. # of bags or pounds per day or per week) Amount typical per use as specified in the attached TMP C. How often will trash be collected?
-At minimum, one to two times per week D. How will you prevent littering on the property, streets and nearby properties?
-Property management any hazardous materials, as defined by the state or federal government, be handled, stored, or general roperty?

-ieu, storeu, or g enerated on the property?
+- Describe any potential odors emanating from the proposed use and plans to control them: No odors anticipated.
+Any future restaurants will use proper ventilation systems. - 9.
+Please provide information regarding trash and litter generated by the use. - A. What type of trash and garbage will be generated by the use? (i.e. office paper, food wrappers) Typical per use as specified in the attached TMP - B. How much trash and garbage will be generated by the use? (i.e. # of bags or pounds per day or per week) Amount typical per use as specified in the attached TMP - C. How often will trash be collected?At minimum, one to two times per week - D. How will you prevent littering on the property, streets and nearby properties?
+Property management - 10.
+Will any hazardous materials, as defined by the state or federal government, be handled, stored, or generated on the property? - [] Yes. [r] No.

+If yes, provide the name, monthly quantity, and specific disposal method below:

+11. Will any organic compounds, for example paint, ink, lacquer thinner, or cleaning or degreasing solvent, be handled, stored, or generated on the property?

-[v] Ye es. [] No.
+[r] Yes. [] No.

-- ame, monthly quantity, and specific disposal method below: ilding maintenance supplies will be stored on the property -
+If yes, provide the name, monthly quantity, and specific disposal method below: Cleaning and building maintenance supplies will be stored on the property

-methods are n roposed to ensure the safety of nearby residents, employees and patrons? -
+12. What methods are proposed to ensure the safety of nearby residents, employees and patrons?
+Property management

-Prop perty manage ement -

-- оноі L SALES - OHOI posed use include the sale of beer, wine, or mixed drinks? - oosed use include the sale of beer, wine, or mixed drinks? - Will the prop [ ] Yes If yes, descri - ABC licen Will the prop [ ] Yes If yes, descrinclude on-p [] No ibe existing (if applicable) and proposed alcohol sales below, including if the - ABC licen Will the prop [ ] Yes If yes, descrinclude on-p [] No ibe existing (if applicable) and proposed alcohol sales below, including if the - ABC licen -
+ALCOHOL SALES

+A. Will the proposed use include the sale of beer, wine, or mixed drinks?

+[] Yes [] No

+If yes, describe existing (if applicable) and proposed alcohol sales below, including if the ABC license will include on-premises and/or off-premises sales.
+N/A